 In the space above, you’ll see how we’ve mixed patterns in in a palette of blues.
 We’ve mixed together a pair of striped chairs with a rug and ottoman in a geometric pattern.
 We’ve brought in each of these patterns in equal portions which could have felt overwhelming, but because they’re all in the same color family, it doesn’t feel like too much.

 3. A Foolproof Formula

 A great strategy when mixing pillows together is to use one of each of these four: a floral/paisley, a geometric, a stripe, and a solid.
 As long as each of these fabrics is in a similar color palette, you’re sure to create a beautifully mixed and matched combination of patterns.

 In the outdoor space above, you can see how we’ve used this formula.
-We have a pair of floral throw pillows in the chair, striped cushions on the sofa, a geometric print in the rug, and a solid ottoman, couch, and drapes.
+We have a pair of solid throw pillows in the chairs, floral and striped pillows on the sofa, a geometric print in the rug, and a stripe on the outdoor pouf.
 We’ve brought in tons of pattern, but it all works!

 4. The Magic of Stripes

-How gorgeous is this ikat paired with a striped rug?
+How gorgeous are these ikats paired with this striped sofa?
 It’s almost a challenge to come up with a pattern that doesn’t work well with stripes!

-And here, we’ve mixed three stripes together.
-Even on the same couch, different colors and scales of a stripe work together harmoniously.
+And here, we’ve mixed two striped dining chairs in the same color palette as the rest of the room.
+Even with the patterned rug, the stripes work together harmoniously.
 Stripes are magic, what can we say?

 5. Get Your Patterns Straight

-Below we’ve grouped together our favorite patterns.
+Below we’ve grouped together our favorite ways to mix patterns.
 Learn about their strengths and where to put them below: